Skip to main content

 Skin rash.
 Skin rashes are common with selumetinib and can also be severe.
 Tell your healthcare provider if you get any of the following signs or symptoms:

 Muscle problems (rhabdomyolysis).
 Muscle problems are common with selumetinib and can also be severe.
-Treatment with selumetinib may increase the level of enzyme in your blood called creatine phosphokinase (CPK) and may be a sign of muscle damage.
+Treatment with selumetinib may increase the level of the enzyme in your blood called creatine phosphokinase (CPK), and this may be a sign of muscle damage.
 Your healthcare provider should do a blood test to check your blood levels of CPK before you start taking selumetinib and during treatment.
 Tell your healthcare provider right away if you get any of the following signs or symptoms:

 Drug interactions.
-Tell your healthcare provider if you are taking aspirin, blood thinners, or other medicines to treat blood clots. selumetinib contains vitamin E which may increase your risk of bleeding.
+Tell your healthcare provider if you are taking aspirin, blood thinners, or other medicines to treat blood clots.
+Selumetinib contains vitamin E, which may increase your risk of bleeding.

 Your healthcare provider may change your dose, temporarily stop, or permanently ask you to stop taking selumetinib if you have any of these side effects.